 The end of WWII saw the rise of atomic arsenals, especially in Britain.
 Wanting to improve the effectiveness of its nuclear technology, the nation approached Australia about conducting trials in its vast outback.
-While Australia granted them access, the lasting effects of these British nuclear tests are still being felt some 65 years later.
+While Australia granted them access, the lasting effects of these British nuclear tests are still being felt some almost 70 years later.

 British nuclear tests in Australia

 Britain conducted 12 nuclear tests in Australia during the 1950s and 1960s, along with hundreds of smaller trials.
 Seven of those were in Maralinga, a remote area in South Australia’s Great Victoria Desert.
 These nuclear tests were done to test the performance and safety of the nuclear technology being produced.

 The two primary tests were dubbed Operation Buffalo and Operation Antler.
 Despite them being the larger of the trials, the smaller tests are said to have generated more nuclear contamination.
 Some produced mushroom clouds that reached 47,000 feet in height, and the radioactive fallout is said to have traveled as far as the city of Townsville.

 The worst testing occurred in 1960, 1961, and 1963 as part of the Vixen B trials at the Taranaki site.
 The British nuclear tests aimed to investigate the effects of fire on nuclear weapons.
 They resulted in the release of more than 40 kilograms of uranium and 22.2 kilograms of plutonium.

 In comparison, the atomic bombs dropped on Japan during WWII — Little Boy and Fat Man — held 6.4 kilograms of plutonium and 64 kilograms of uranium, respectively.